President of the Senate of the Philippines

-President of the Senate of the Philippines (Pangulo ng Senado ng Pilipinas), commonly referred to as Senate President, is the title of the presiding officer and the highest-ranking official of the Senate of the Philippines, and third highest and most powerful official in the government of the Philippines.
-They are elected by the entire body to be their leader.
-The Senate president is second in the line of succession to the presidency, behind only the vice president and ahead of the speaker of the House of Representatives.
+The president of the Senate of the Philippines (Pangulo ng Senado ng Pilipinas), commonly referred to as the Senate president (SP), is the presiding officer and highest-ranking official of the Senate of the Philippines and is elected by the current senators from among themselves.
+The Senate president holds the third-highest rank in the country's government and is second in the line of succession to the presidency – behind the vice president and ahead of the speaker of the House of Representatives.

-The incumbent Senate president is Tito Sotto of the Nationalist People's Coalition.
+As of June 2026, the president of the Senate is Sherwin Gatchalian, a member of the Nationalist People's Coalition.

 Election

-The Senate president is elected by the majority of the members of the Senate from among themselves.
+The Senate president is elected by a majority vote of the members of the Senate from among themselves.
 Since there are 24 senators, 13 votes are needed to win the Senate presidency, including any vacant seats or senators not attending the session.
-Although Senate presidents are elected at the start of each Congress, there had been numerous instances of Senate coups in which a sitting Senate president is unseated in the middle of session.
+Although Senate presidents are elected at the start of each Congress, there had been numerous instances of Senate leadership elections in which a sitting Senate president has been unseated in the middle of a session.
 Term-sharing agreements among senators who are both eyeing the position of the Senate president also played a role in changing the leadership of the Senate, but in a smooth manner, through the peaceful transition of power.
 Three known instances were in 1999, 2006, and 2018.

+Newly elected Senate presidents are traditionally sworn in by the youngest senator, known as the "Benjamin" of the chamber, usually one belonging to the majority bloc, as in the cases of Bam Aquino administering the oath of office to Franklin Drilon in 2013, Manny Pacquiao to Koko Pimentel in 2016, Mark Villar to Francis Escudero in 2024, and Camille Villar to Alan Peter Cayetano in 2026.

-Unlike most Senate presidents that are the symbolic presiding officers of the upper house, the Senate president of the Philippines wields considerate power by influencing the legislative agenda and has the ability to vote not just in order to break ties, although the Senate president is traditionally the last senator to vote.
-A tied vote, therefore, means that the motion is lost, and that the Senate president cannot cast a tie-breaking vote since that would mean that the presiding officer would have had voted twice.
+Unlike the symbolic presiding officers of upper houses in some other governments, the Senate president of the Philippines has considerable power to influence the legislative agenda, and has a normal vote rather than acting only as a tie-breaker, though the tradition that the presiding officer is the last to vote has been maintained.
+A tied vote in the Senate therefore means that the motion is lost; the Senate president, having already voted in the normal way, cannot also cast a tie-breaking vote.